duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 *Already have a Codio Account?
 Perfect, move on to [the next step](#fork-the-duckduckhack-project-on-codio)!*

-1. Go to https://codio.com and click "Sign Up", at the top right corner.
+1. Go to https://codio.com and click "**Sign Up**", at the top right corner.
 2. Click "**Sign Up via GitHub**".
 3. Enter your GitHub login details and then click"**Sign In**".
 4. Click "**Authorize Application**" to continue.